Zeila (historical region): History

-In the fourteenth century Egyptian historian al-Maqrizi mentions the inhabitants of Zeila country were fond of the narcotic khat leaf grown in the region.
-One of the earliest accounts of coffee in text is by the sixteenth century Islamic scholar Ibn Hajar al-Haytami who writes about its development from a tree in the Zeila region.
+In fourteenth century texts, the inhabitants of the Zeila region were stated to be fond of the stimulant khat leaf, which was grown locally.
+One of the earliest textual references to coffee comes from the Islamic scholar Ibn Hajar al-Haytami, who wrote about its development from a tree in the Zeila region.
+In 1542, a Portuguese crew captured a ship from Zeila transporting clarified butter and coffee to Al-Shihr.
+The beverage is believed to have spread from Adal to the Rasulids in the fifteenth century.